GravityPDF/gravity-pdf-documentation/docs/v6/developers/template-configuration-and-image.md

 Below are details about the most common field attributes that can be used when defining custom template fields:

 ##### id
 * The field ID.
-This should be unique and we recommend prefixing it.
+This should be unique, and we recommend prefixing it.

 ##### name
 * The field label displayed to the user.